 I am creating this Mastermind Group to be an accessible and supportive environment where new graduates can discuss clinical and business challenges and learn the skills and habits required to be clinically effective and financially successful practitioners.

-The Mastermind Group will be a close-knit team of only six practitioners, who will work together for a year.
+The Mastermind Group will be a close-knit team of up to six practitioners, who will work together for a year.
 We will meet online every two weeks to provide mentoring, guidance, inspiration and, most importantly, accountability.

 The fortnightly sessions will alternate between a Mastermind session and a skills development session.